-As I’m building a web app myself and hopefully several more to follow that build off of that system in the realms of the iPhone, iPad, and probably Android, I can’t help but notice the competition in the field of tracking applications.
+As I’m building a web app myself and hopefully several more to follow that hopefully end up on iPhone, iPad, and probably Android.
+I can’t help but notice the competition in the field of tracking applications.

 There are hundreds of them.

 There are apps for tracking everything.
 Calorie counters.
 Energy expenditure counters.
 There are even apps now that claim you can track anything, or everything.
 The latest pitch I got was literally, “our software will track anything for you.”

 This would be fine I suppose for the data centric entrepreneur or individual, but what they almost always fail to address is the need for qualitative data.

 Now there are some companies out there that are really qualitative trackers like blogger, tumblr, other blogging platforms, idonethis and even Evernote.

 Evernote — a company I kind of admire and respect, I use their product daily — recently launched an ‘ambassador series,’ in which they are trying to make more of the uses of Evernote apparent to more users.

 In other words, trying to tell us to track more stuff!

 Based on all that, the other observation I have is that there is an opportunity cost to tracking.

 If you’re too focused on tracking everything, when do you find the time to get things done?
 Or take action on the data you have?